SAP-archive/teched2020-IIS360/exercises/ex4/README.md

 The right page column is expanded. \
 (15) The custom page title shows the process step title from the selected item of table Incident Process Flow via context model binding.\
-(16) As the object page, the custom page offers the expand/collapse buttons for the flexible column layout.
+(16) As the Object Page, the custom page offers the expand/collapse buttons for the flexible column layout.

 ![](./images/image25.png)